Tiny Home Financing And Loan Options

 Sidney Richardson8-minute read

-A tiny home might sound like an appealing option if you’re looking to downsize or just find a simpler way of life.
-Tiny houses – homes with 400 square feet of space or less – get more popular every year with home buyers for their minimalist charm and lower cost of living.
+A tiny home might sound like an appealing option if you’re looking to downsize or enjoy a simpler way of life.
+Though there is no exact limit on the size of tiny houses, most companies define them as houses that have a maximum of 400 – 600 square feet of space.
+Many home buyers are interested in the tiny house lifestyle for its minimalist charm and lower cost of living.
 But how do you go about financing a tiny home in the first place?

-Let’s dive into the details and find out how to finance a tiny home and whether it’s the right choice for you.
+Let’s dive into the details and find out how to finance a tiny home.
+Then, you can decide which option is right for you.

 Can You Get A Tiny Home Mortgage?

-Usually when you want to buy a home, you have to get a mortgage.
+Usually when you want to buy a house, you take out a mortgage to finance the home purchase.
 A mortgage loan allows you to pay for a house that might cost hundreds of thousands of dollars slowly over a period of time – usually 15 or 30 years.
-With a tiny home, however, this kind of traditional financing is often not available.
+With a tiny home, however, these mortgage options are often not available.

-Many lenders have minimum loan limits that are often more than the cost of building or buying a tiny home.
+Many mortgage lenders have minimum loan limits that are often more than the cost of building or buying a tiny home.
 The average cost of a tiny home is around $30,000 – $60,000, though they can be much cheaper (or more expensive) depending on what features you want to include.
-The minimum loan amounts of many lenders exceed those costs and thus disqualify tiny homes from getting the loan.
+The minimum loan amounts of many lenders exceed those costs and thus disqualify tiny homes from getting a traditional mortgage loan.

 See What You Qualify For